List of terms and acronyms you are likely to encounter when working in emergency communications.

 Sometimes incorrectly called Automatic Position Reporting System, APRS is a communications protocol that allows stations to send location, weather, location, and other data real-time.

-A series of three courses (beginning, intermediate, and advanced) offered by the ARRL.
-The courses teach basic information about emergency communications, ARES®, and the relationship between amateur operators and the emergency agencies they assist.
+Courses offered by the ARRL to teach basic information about emergency communications, ARES®, and the relationship between amateur operators and the emergency agencies they assist.

 CAL FIRE protects lives, property and natural resources from fire; responds to emergencies of all types, and protects and preserves timberlands, wildlands, and urban forests and provides varied emergency services in 36 of the State's 58 counties via contracts with local governments.